What is the Law of Attraction? Is it Biblical?

 Because of the Law of Attraction, God takes a backseat and man is exalted above God.
 For example, many who belong to the Word of Faith movement will make such claims like: “God cannot do anything without your permission.”

-Within the deceived church, the Law of Attraction is a concept where man uses God to get what he wants through applying Law of Attraction concepts.
+Within the deceived church, the Law of Attraction is a concept where man uses God to get what he wants through applying Law of Attraction concepts and mantras.
 So God becomes the servant and man is the master.

 The Law of Attraction does not promote submission to the will of God.
 Instead it promotes human pride and the desire for man’s personal and self-ambitious goals to be fulfilled above the will of God.